Last Updated on July 18, 2021 by pirie

 As can exercises aimed at strengthening the shoulder area.

-Important exercises include gentle stretching, to slowly increase the range of motion.
+Important exercises include gentle stretching to increase the range of motion slowly.

 Non-steroidal anti-inflammatories such as ibuprofen can also help calm the pain.